How to test website SSL certificate if using SHA-1 and Fix it.

 Google has started gradually sunsetting SHA-1 and Chrome version 39 and later will indicate visual security warning on websites with SHA-1 SSL certificate with validity beyond 1st Jan 2016.

-Web Administrator is really busy with so many vulnerabilities this year like Freak Attack, Heartbleed, Logjam.
-Well, that’s how Web Security is evolving and one of the challenging tasks for Web Security Administrator would be to keep up-to-date one’s knowledge and act wisely on security vulnerabilities to secure Web Applications.
+Well, that’s how Web Security is evolving, and one of the challenging tasks for Web Security Administrator would be to keep up-to-date one’s knowledge and act wisely on security vulnerabilities to secure Web Applications.

 In this article, I will talk about how to check for SHA-1 vulnerability and how you can fix this.